KamilChojnacki/KamilChojnacki/README.md

 - 👋 Hi, I’m @KamilChojnacki
 - 👀 I’m interested in new technologies and motorbike adventures
-- 🌱 I’m currently learning AWS and DevOps tools
+- 🌱 I’m currently learning Cloud and DevOps tools
 - 📫 How to reach me : kamilchojnacki@o2.pl

 <!---